Long Island GOP's new look: 44% turnover in Albany

 Out are names like LaValle, Flanagan and Raia — all Capitol staples for more than a generation.
 In are names like Giglio, Gandolfo and Weik.

-"The Republican conference in the state Senate and Assembly got young real quick," Jesse Garcia, Suffolk County Republican chairman said.
+"The Republican conference in the State Senate and Assembly got young real quick," said Jesse Garcia, Suffolk County Republican chairman.

 The significance of the changes?
 To be determined.